milljm/ncrc-client/README.md

 # NCRC Client

-The NCRC client allows users to search, and install Conda packages contained behind an RSA protected server.
+The NCRC client allows users to search for, and install NCRC applications protected behind an RSA credential challenge.
+The NCRC client itself is open source, and available publicly.

-## Install NCRC

-The NCRC client is available via INL's public Conda channel repository or from the Anaconda Idaholab channel.

-INL Conda Repository:
+#### NCRC Client Installation

 ```bash
 $> conda install ncrc --channel https://conda.software.inl.gov/public
 ```

 ## Install an NCRC Application

+With the NCRC client installed, you can now use it to install an NCRC Application.

+> [!IMPORTANT]
+> You will first need to be granted access to the applicable application.
+To do so, head on over
+> to https://inl.gov/ncrc/ to request access.

 ```bash
 $> ncrc install bison